 libfoo.a will be built using a default source file named libfoo.c, and sub/libc++.a will be built from sub/libc++.c.
 (In older versions sub/libc++.a would be built from sub\libc\\\a.c, i.e., the default source was the canonized name of the target, with .c appended.
-We believe the new behavior is more sensible, but for backward compatibility automake will use the old name if a file or a rule with that name exist.)
+We believe the new behavior is more sensible, but for backward compatibility automake will use the old name if a file or a rule with that name exists and AM\DEFAULT\SOURCE\EXT is not used.)

-Default sources are mainly useful in test suites, when building many tests programs each from a single source.
-For instance, in test1, test2, and test3 will be built from test1.c, test2.c, and test3.c.
+Default sources are mainly useful in test suites, when building many test programs each from a single source.
+For instance, in test1, test2, and test3 will be built from test1.cpp, test2.cpp, and test3.cpp.
+Without the last line, they will be built from test1.c, test2.c, and test3.c.

 '''

 check_PROGRAMS = test1 test2 test3

+AM_DEFAULT_SOURCE_EXT = .cpp

 '''

-Another case where is this convenient is building many Libtool modules (moduleN.la), each defined in its own file (moduleN.c).
+Another case where this is convenient is building many Libtool modules (module N.la), each defined in its own file (module N.c).